 Take in a Festive Show at Gravenhurst Opera House

 For the lover of arts and culture in you, the Gravenhurst Opera House offers excellent theatre and music shows throughout the year, and their All-Canadian New Year’s Eve celebration promises to be a fitting conclusion to a great season.
 Highlights include performances by award-winning musicians, along with a great dinner and show package.

 For tickets and details, visit their website at www.gravenhurst.ca/en/opera/opera.asp

-Sawdust City Brewing Co operates out of Gravenhurst is a cozy, cottage style brewery offering a variety of fun weekly events, including a Trivia night on Tuesdays and live music on Saturdays, and a well-stocked retail outlet.
+Sawdust City Brewing Co operates out of Gravenhurst and is a cozy, cottage-style brewery offering a variety of fun weekly events, including a Trivia night on Tuesdays and live music on Saturdays, and a well-stocked retail outlet.
 The brewery will host a New Year’s Eve party on December 31st with live music.

 And let’s not forget Muskoka Lakes Winery.
 Located in the picturesque town of Bala and encompassing one of Ontario’s largest cranberry marshes, a winter visit entails tasting its various fruit wines, sampling its famous cranberry wine, purchasing homemade cranberry goodies, as well as skating, snowshoeing (rentals available) and enjoying hot mulled wine and cider around a bonfire.

 Whether you live here or are vacationing in cottage country (or even spending time up here researching Muskoka real estate opportunities in advance of a future move), there’s no end of fun things to do in Muskoka at Christmas.
 Be sure to bookmark LuxuryMuskoka for news and reviews about these and other fun winter events and activities.

 Claudia Larouche is a Muskoka-based writer and translator who offers digital solutions through her business, fitstylecreative.